sassafrastech/gather-docs/_includes/faqs/technical.md

 * Free tier instances also don't support HTTPS, so security user profile and billing account data will be transmitted unencrypted.
 * Also, once you start digging into the requisite add-ons (email, database, image processing, caching, full-text search (coming soon), monitoring) you will likely find that costs start mounting up.

 Then there is support.
 As mentioned above, maintaining a production web application is not a trivial matter.
-(At Sassafras we like to say a web application is more like a dog than a hammer!)
+(We like to say a web application is more like a dog than a hammer!)
 Heroku helps with some maintenance tasks but not all of them.

 Given all this, we'd be much happier if your dollars were going towards supporting Gather instead of Heroku!